Path integral control of open quantum systems: Numerical experiments

-{\bf Benchmark with Open GRAPE}.-- As benchmark, we compare the performances of QDC and (first order) Open GRAPE algorithm~\cite{boutin2017opengrape}, which computes coherent controls for the Lindblad equation.
+{\bf Comparison with Open GRAPE}.--- We compare the quality of solutions between PiQC and (first order) Open GRAPE algorithm~\cite{boutin2017opengrape}, which compute coherent controls for the Lindblad equation.
 See the Supplementary Material for details on the algorithm and implementation.
 We solve the state preparation problem $X \goto Y$ for the single qubit using $K=128$ pulses.
 The control problem is defined by the Lindblad equation~\cref{eq:lindblad_1qubit} and the cost function~\cref{eq:det_cost}.

-We run QDC and Open GRAPE algorithms 505 times using random control initializations drawn from both normal and uniform distributions.
+The convergence of GRAPE-type algorithms depend on the specific problem and initial guesses, therefore it is common practice to run the algorithm with multiple random control pulses and select those that are successful~\cite{chen2025robust}.
+We executed the PiQC and Open GRAPE algorithms 505 times, utilizing random control pulse initializations sampled from a normal distribution (centered at 1, 0, and -1, with standard deviation 2), and from a uniform distribution (integers between -10 and 10, with a scale factor of 1 and 0.5).
 Regarding the stopping condition for Open GRAPE, the optimization stops when the cost cannot be further optimized by decreasing the learning rate; see App.~\ref{app:opengrape} for details.
-In the case of QDC algorithm, the optimization runs for a maximum of 800 IS steps, ensuring that the algorithm reaches convergence in every run.

-In Fig.~\ref{fig:grape_hist} we show the distribution of control costs (along the fidelities and fluences) for Open GRAPE (main panels) and QDC (insets).
+On the other hand, PiQC converges within 800 IS steps utilizing a single control initialization, i.e. $u^{(0)} = 0$.